 This is a problem which is relatively unique to GoDaddy.
 Most other hosting platforms let you transfer in a site which you’ve created elsewhere.
 In fact, most other hosting platforms let you transfer a site for free.
 They’re more interested in having you as a long-term hosting customer.

 If you run a virtual business, GoDaddy probably isn’t for you.
 They don’t have many options for e-commerce.
 What they do have is entirely automated and not very customizable.

 GoDaddy is great if your site isn’t focused on directly making sales.
 For instance, GoDaddy is an inexpensive, reliable host for a blog.
 But serious e-commerce sites are probably better served elsewhere.

 Headquartered in Provo, Utah, Bluehost is a large domain hosting platform which hosts over two million websites.

 Personally, I think this shows a lot of confidence in their platform.
 They’re willing to commit a significant amount of their advertising budget to what’s basically word-of-mouth advertising.

-If you built your site in WordPress, Bluehost makes hosting even easier.
+If you want to build your website on WordPress, Bluehost makes hosting even easier.
 They’re one of only three web hosts which WordPress officially recommends.
 Full WordPress integration doesn’t just work with your current site.
 You can also rest easy knowing any future features developed for your WordPress site will also work with Bluehost.